 - Poorly Cached TCP/IP Data – It is possible that the error is showing because of a poorly cached TCP/IP data.
 The best way to resolve this is to reboot or reset your router’s settings.
 This way, any temp data is cleared.

 - ISP Problems – Other users claimed that they encountered the issue after their ISP provider migrated from a NAT configuration to PAT.
 If this is your case, the best solution is to reach out to your ISP and ask them to restore your network configuration.

 Now that we have identified the potential causes behind this error, we’ll share with you some possible solutions that you can use to successfully get rid of the error 304.
 You don’t have to test everything, though.
 Simply try one that you think works for your case.

-Solution #1: Use the Task Manager to end any processes associated with Elder Scrolls Online
+Solution #1: Use the Task Manager to End ESO Processes

 As mentioned above, the Elder Scrolls Error 304 may appear if you have this wrong habit of immediately closing the ESO client.
 Experts say that doing this will cause random disconnects every time you launch the game.

 Take note that some users also said that this error appears if they quit the game and launch it again in less than a minute.
 And in this case, it is likely that the game server’s validation feature did not have enough time to clear data that is associated with the user’s activity.
 The server will assume that the user is still logged in.
 For this, the best fix is to simply wait for at least a minute before trying to log in.

 Now, if you cannot wait that long, you may use the Task Manager to close any active ESO process and clear the game’s cache permanently.

 Here’s how to use the Task Manager to exit any active ESO process: